 The frequency of the oscillating instruments is selected to treat only hard and mineralized tissue.
 Soft tissue such as gums, the mucous membrane of the maxillary sinus, nerves or blood vessels are spared, which practically eliminates the risk of injury.

-The use of common, rotating dental drills and dental milling cutters, on the other hand, involves an increased risk of injury and should be replaced by piezo surgery technology.
+The use of common, rotating dental drills and dental milling cutters, on the other hand, involves an increased risk of injury/trauma and should ideally be replaced by piezo surgery technology.

 Piezo surgery is ideal for: